top of page

 - Real time voice coil thermal protection.

-- Red light indicator for near clipping warning.
+- Red light indicates near clipping/overdrive.

 - Power saving activated after 5 minutes without input signal.